-Biden looks to provide relief from extreme heat as record temperatures persist
+Biden looks to provide relief from extreme heat as record temperatures persist across US

 In addition, the administration launched a website called heat.gov with interactive maps, weather forecasts and tips for keeping cool amid record-breaking heat.

-More than 100 members of Congress, led by Texas Democratic Reps.
-Greg Casar and Sylvia Garcia and Rep. Judy Chu, D-Calif., have called on the administration to implement the new heat standard for outdoor workers as quickly as possible.
+More than 100 members of Congress, led by Democratic Reps.
+Greg Casar and Sylvia Garcia of Texas and Judy Chu of California have called on the administration to implement the new heat standard for outdoor workers as quickly as possible.

 “We know extreme weather events such as heat waves are becoming more frequent and more dangerous due to climate change.
 Urgent action is needed to prevent more deaths,″ the lawmakers wrote in a letter Monday.